National Gender Identity Healthcare Reference Group: terms of reference

 Key priorities and principles

 The Framework contains 17 actions to improve gender identity service delivery and access in Scotland.
-Working with Scottish Government, the Group shall oversee the implementation of these.
+Working with Scottish Government, the Group shall advise on the implementation of these.

-The Group’s immediate priority will include consideration and publication of guidance and documentation for Health Boards to promote service improvement.
-These will set out key principles which will inform allocation of funding made available for gender identity service improvement from 2022.
+The Group’s immediate priority include publication of guidance and documentation for Health Boards to promote service improvement.
+These set out key principles which inform allocation of funding made available for gender identity service improvement from 2022.

-Secondary priorities will include consideration of how funding may be allocated to best support research relevant to delivery of gender identity healthcare, and oversight of commissioning special health board action in this area.
+Secondary priorities include consideration of how funding may be allocated to best support research relevant to delivery of gender identity healthcare, and advise on commissioning special Health Board action in this area.

 The Group will also act as a general national forum where matters relevant to delivering NHS Scotland gender identity services may be escalated for collective consideration and action, as appropriate and if required.